-- Offload the complete analysis (translation and scan) to Fortify ScanCentral SAST See "Software Requirements" on the next page for a list of languages that this method of analysis supports. - Perform a translation on the local system and then offload the more CPU-intensive scan phase to Fortify ScanCentral SAST - Perform the complete analysis (translation and scan) on the local system

-You can run the analysis locally with Gradle, Maven, MSBuild, and Visual Studio (devenv).
+- Offload the complete analysis (translation and analysis phases) to OpenTextTM Fortify ScanCentral SAST - Perform a translation on the local system and then offload the more CPU-intensive analysis phase to Fortify ScanCentral SAST - Perform the complete analysis (translation and analysis phases) on the local system You can run the analysis locally with Gradle, Maven, MSBuild, and Visual Studio (devenv).
 You can also analyze your source code without a build tool.

-After the Fortify Static Code Analyzer analysis is complete, you can upload the scan results to a Fortify Software Security Center server.
+After the Fortify Static Code Analyzer analysis is complete, you can upload the scan results to a OpenTextTM Fortify Software Security Center server.

-For complete analysis run locally only: If you upload the scan results to a Micro Focus Fortify Software Security Center server, you can view the analysis result details within Jenkins.
+For complete analysis run locally only: If you upload the scan results to a Fortify Software Security Center server, you can view the analysis result details within Jenkins.
 The results provide metrics for each build and an overview of the results, without requiring you to log into Fortify Software Security Center.